thanhlam1998/docker-studying/README.md

-# This is a repository for studying docker
+# This is a repository for studying docker and k8s